Glassynighter/GlassyNighter/README.md

-# Hi there 👋, I’m GlassyNighter
+# Hi there 👋, I’m David

 I’m a **Software Engineering student** passionate about **technology, philosophy, and creativity**.
 I enjoy building projects that connect logic and imagination — whether in code, research, or life.